ccmim/mi-prediction/README.md

 ### Testing

-Users should first create a Python virtual environment and then install all the libraries listed in **requirements.txt** file using the command "pip install -r requirements.txt".
+Users have two options: (1) create a Python virtual environment and then install all the libraries listed in **requirements.txt** file using the command "pip install -r requirements.txt".
 This will take about 10 mins to install.
+(2) Use the Docker recipe to create a Docker container.

 Secondly, users should download the weights inside the main folder.

 Finally, users should run the script **mcVAE_4_test.py** to test on new retinal images.
-For testing, users may want to use the UK Biobank dataset or other publicly available datasets such as [HRF](https://www5.cs.fau.de/research/data/fundus-images/)
+For testing, users may want to use the UK Biobank dataset or other publicly available datasets such as [HRF](https://lme.tf.fau.de/dataset/gold-standard-database-for-evaluation-of-fundus-image-segmentation-algorithms/)

 ### Training